Suspect arrested in connection with 2 monkeys, leopard that went missing from Dallas Zoo

 Irvin was arrested by police on Thursday.
 He was identified as a suspect earlier this week after a preliminary investigation.

-The tamarin monkeys, named Bella and Finn, went missing on Jan.
-30 and were found in a vacant house the next day, the Dallas Police Department said, adding that they were "intentionally taken" in the latest in a series of incidents at the zoo involving missing or dead animals.
+Police Tuesday had released a photo and video of a suspect at the zoo, asking for the public's help identifying him.

-Dallas police said they received a tip on Thursday that Irvin was seen near animal exhibits at the Dallas Aquarium.
-Officers responded and saw Irvin get onto a DART rail – Dallas' public transportation system.
+Police said they then received a tip on Thursday that the suspect, later identified as Irvin, was seen near animal exhibits at the Dallas Aquarium.
+Officers responded and saw Irvin get onto a DART rail — Dallas' public transportation system.
 They said they later found him and took him in for questioning.

-Irvin has been charged with six counts of cruelty to nonlivestock animals.
-Further charges are possible as the investigation is ongoing.
+The tamarin monkeys, named Bella and Finn, went missing on Jan.
+30, and were found in a vacant house the next day, police said, adding that they were "intentionally taken" in the latest in a series of incidents at the zoo involving missing or dead animals.

 The two monkeys were reported missing after their enclosure pen was cut open.
 Police said "it was clear the habitat had been intentionally compromised."